 General information about Advanced Sales Tax Settings

 Not all benefits are taxable in all regions.
-Having these details from you will allow us to charge tax only where absolutely necessary.
+These details from you will allow us to charge tax only where necessary.
 Sometimes, these details may also allow us to charge tax on just a fraction of a patron’s pledge.
-Tax laws change frequently and Patreon is always working to keep up with those changes to meet our obligations in the most creator-first way possible.
+Tax laws change frequently and Patreon is constantly working to keep up with those changes to meet our obligations in the most creator-first way possible.

-The settings have different instructions depending on whether you created a tier for your membership prior to 20 May 2020.
-If you created your first tier after that date, skip to these instructions: Advanced Sales Tax Settings for tiers created on or after 20 May 2020
+The settings have different instructions depending on whether you created a tier for your membership before 20 May 2020.
+If you made your first tier after that date, you can skip to these instructions: Advanced Sales Tax Settings for tiers created on or after 20 May 2020

 For creators who created their first tier prior to 20 May 2020: